Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: Abstract

 \section{Abstract}

-This paper presents a universal trust-region method simultaneously incorporating quadratic regularization and the ball constraint.
-We introduce a novel mechanism to set the parameters in the proposed method that unifies the analysis for convex and nonconvex optimization.
-Our method exhibits an iteration complexity of $\tilde O(\epsilon^{-3/2})$ to find an approximate second-order stationary point for nonconvex optimization.
-Meanwhile, the analysis reveals that the universal method attains an $O(\epsilon^{-1/2})$ complexity bound for convex optimization and can be \emph{accelerated}.
-These results are complementary to the existing literature as the trust-region method was historically conceived for nonconvex optimization.
+`The trust-region (TR) method is renowned historically for its robustness in nonconvex problems and extraordinary numerical performance, but the study of its performance in convex optimization is somehow limited.
+This paper complements the existing literature by presenting a universal trust-region method that simultaneously incorporates the quadratic regularization and ball constraint.
+In particular, we introduce a novel descent property tailored for trust-region-type algorithms, enabling us to unify and streamline the analysis for both convex and nonconvex optimization.
+Our method exhibits an iteration complexity of $\tilde O(\epsilon^{-3/2})$ to find an $\epsilon$-approximate second-order stationary point for nonconvex optimization.
+Meanwhile, the analysis reveals that the universal method attains an $O(\epsilon^{-1/2})$ complexity bound for convex optimization.
 Finally, we develop an adaptive universal method to address practical implementations.
 The numerical results show the effectiveness of our method in both nonconvex and convex problems.